Film: The Angels' Share

 - Meta Casting: Paul Brannigan

-- Nice Job Breaking It, Hero: Albert smashes one out of the three containing the priceless malt whisky.
+- Nice Job Breaking It, Hero: Albert smashes two out of the four bottles containing the priceless malt whisky.

 - Star-Crossed Lovers: Robbie and Leonie